DavidSM64/sm64Import/README.md

 sm64Import v0.0 (Work-in-progress, about 90% done)

 Current Commands:
 [-a ROM_ADDRESS {SEG_POINTER}] Set the base ROM address (and optional segmented pointer) to import to.
-The segmented pointer is required for -io
+The segmented pointer is required for -io<br />
 [-c SIZE] Sets the max data cap.
-If the following data is larger than this, then the program will return an error.
+If the following data is larger than this, then the program will return an error.<br />
 [-ct DATA] Allows you to add colors textures.
 Useful for crystals.
--ct "MaterialName:0xFF0000FF"
+-ct "MaterialName:0xFF0000FF"<br />
 [-ib BIN_PATH {OFFSET SIZE}] Import binary file into the ROM.
 Optional parameters for importing only a specific section of the file into the ROM.
 [-ig OBJ_NAME GEO_TYPE] Creates a geo layout from data from a previous -io cmd.
 GEOTYPE = 0 for objects & GEOTYPE = 1 for levels.
 [-center BOOLEAN] Centers the current model/collision if true.
 Used with -io & -ioc.